cuthbertLab/music21/music21/doc/html/_sources/quickStart.txt

 Once music21 is installed, opening and examining a score and it elements is a good first step.
 Music21 comes with a corpus, a large collection freely distributable music stored in the MusicXML and humdrum formats.
 These files can be found in the music21/corpus directory.
 However, tools are provided for easy, direct access.

-To import, or parse, a score stored in the corpus, use the :mod:`music21.corpus` module.
-(To see a complete listing of works in the corpus, see :ref:`referenceCorpus`) We imported this above, but lets do it again and use the `parseWork` method to get some some music parsed.
-This translates the file (a MusicXML or humdrum file) into music21 objects.
+To import, or parse, a score stored in the corpus, use the :mod:`music21.corpus.base` module.
+(To see a complete listing of works in the corpus, see :ref:`referenceCorpus`.)
+We imported this module above, but here, lets import all music21 modules with the catch-all import statement `from music21 import *`.
+We will often use this import statement to quickly import all modules for easy access.

+We will the use the :func:`~music21.corpus.base.parseWork` method to translate the file (a MusicXML or humdrum file) into music21 objects.

->>> from music21 import corpus
+>>> from music21 import *
 >>> sBach = corpus.parseWork('bach/bwv7.7')

 The score is returned as a music21 :class:`~music21.stream.Score`, which is a type (subclass) of a music21 :class:`~music21.stream.Stream`.